Ultimate Guide to Chicken Coop Flooring

 #1 Wire Flooring

-While wire flooring may seem appealing in that the droppings will fall through the wire into a collection tray below, it has some risks.
+While wire flooring may seem appealing because the droppings will simply fall through the wire into a collection tray below, it has some risks.

 First of all, would you want to stand on wire all day?
-Your chickens can end up with foot injuries, plus they lose the natural foraging and scratching behavior that they enjoy doing with bountiful chicken bedding.
+Your chickens can end up with foot injuries, plus they’ll lose the natural foraging and scratching behavior that they enjoy doing when there’s bountiful chicken bedding.

-Next, it doesn’t provide much insulation.
+Next, it doesn’t provide any insulation in the winter and will be quite drafty from below.
 If you live in the far South, this might be okay, but anywhere that experiences even near-freezing temperatures should avoid this style.

 #2 Dirt

-While this is an incredibly easy and simple flooring option, don’t be tempted!
-Predators can easily dig under the walls of the coop and get inside.
+While a dirt floor is an incredibly easy and simple flooring option, don’t be tempted!
+Predators can easily dig under the walls and get inside.
+I personally know several people who have had this happen, and it’s always heartbreaking.

-It’s also very hard to manage pests, and rodents, and keep clean.
-Plus, the dust level inside the coop can get out of control!
+It’s also very hard to manage pests and rodents.
+If you try to add any sort of bedding, it’ll likely rot on the ground.
+Lastly, it’s very challenging to keep clean, and the dust level inside can get out of control!
+Just say no!

 #3 Vinyl Flooring

-Linoleum is a superior choice to vinyl because it’s made from natural and biodegradable materials like wood flour, cork dust, and linseed oil.
+Linoleum is a superior choice to vinyl because it’s made from natural and biodegradable materials like linseed oil, pine resin, cork dust, and wood flour.
 It also lasts 20 years longer than vinyl does.
-Much better!
+A much better option!

 Maintenance Tips for Chicken Coop Flooring

 Once your flooring is installed, then what?
-There are some essential steps that you want to include in your chicken chore routine to make sure that your coop stays clean and your flooring lasts as long as possible.
+There are a few more essential things to include in your chicken chore routine to ensure that your coop stays clean and that your flooring lasts as long as possible.

 Chicken Coop Bedding